Next-Gen Video Game Price Increase to $70, More Variable Pricing

 After all, every studio is different.
 Budgets for every game are different.
 Sales projections are all different.
 Take, for example, this thought experiment.
 If you could sell a game to one person for $70, or two people for $50 each, you could feasibly make more money at the lower price point.
 But if both people were willing to buy the game at $70, then by lowering the price, you are losing money.
 That’s the most very basic thoughts that are going on in publishing departments.
 Now you have to add piles of other considerations, including attach rates of DLC and add-ons, microtransactions, etc. as well as the inherent cost to develop those additional features.
 It’s an analyst’s nightmare (or dream, if they’re a bit sadistic).

-While I do believe that EA is setting the bar at $70 PS5 game prices, I also think we’re likely to see a lot more variable pricing, discounts, pushes for subscription services, and other strategies to offset that increase in price.
+While I do believe that 2K is setting the bar at $70 PS5 game prices, I also think we’re likely to see a lot more variable pricing, discounts, pushes for subscription services, and other strategies to offset that increase in price.
 Think about it this way.
 A discount to $50 of a $60 game doesn’t seem like that much, but on a $70 game?
 Suddenly that $50 price point seems like a huge decrease in the new release retail.
 The “I’ll wait for a discount crowd” will potentially be willing to spend more based on the psychology of where the base price lies.
 It’s a similar reason why things are priced at $59.99 instead of $60.00.
 The psychology of seeing a 5 versus a 6 is enormous, despite the difference only being a single cent.

 Variable pricing used to be most prevalent within indie games, which all hovered anywhere from $10 to $30.
 But lately we’ve seen more big franchises approaching the model, most notably with remakes and “smaller” games like Uncharted: The Lost Legacy frequently releasing at $40.
 AA titles usually hover around this lower price point too, to be seen as an attractive and cheaper alternative to the big budget high-priced new releases.
 It’s all a game of financial strategy and attracting consumers’ limited dollars.

-Note: Update: This article previously mixed up 2K and EA because I don’t play sports games at all and got the yearly basketball games mixed up, apparently.
-My apologies.
-All the rest of my points still stand, and I’ve corrected the couple of erroneous instances where I said EA instead of 2K.